 If you have insufficient funds to cover a returned item, we may overdraw your Bank Account.
-In the event that we honor an item that is not a check or an item which creates an overdraft in the applicable Bank Account, you agree to deposit sufficient funds to cover the overdraft You also agree to reimburse us for any costs incurred in the collection of the overdraft including, without limitation, attorneys’ fees and litigation expenses authorized by law.
+In the event that we honor an item that is not a check or an item which creates an overdraft in the applicable Bank Account, you agree to deposit sufficient funds to cover the overdraft and/or any other applicable charges.
+You also agree to reimburse us for any costs incurred in the collection of the overdraft including, without limitation, attorneys’ fees and litigation expenses authorized by law.

 TRANSACTIONS AND WITHDRAWALS

 You may use a number of different access devices to withdraw funds from your Bank Account, including ACH (Automated Clearing House) transactions, internal debits, and automatic payments.
 We refer to these as “debits.”
 Under applicable law, we may accept, pay, certify, or charge to the indicated Bank Account these debits that we process on any given day in any order we choose.
 We may establish different processing priorities or categories for different kinds of debit devices.
 We may change the order at any time without notice to you, unless otherwise required by applicable law.